 Along these lines, Christopher recently published in the journal Industry & Higher Education his paper, Open Innovation, Triple-Helix and regional innovation systems: Exploring CATAPULT Centres in the UK, in conjunction with Prof Michael Danson.

 Christopher also has a keen interest in teaching pedagogy.
-In his current role at ARU, he is the learning lead for the Marketing, Enterprise and Tourism department, responsible for developing and disseminating innovative teaching practice.
+In his current role at ARU, he is the Deputy Head of the School of Management, responsible for developing and disseminating innovative teaching practice.
 He is also the deputy course leader for the first year Business Management module.

 Danson, M. & Kerry, CJ., 2016.
 'Open innovation, Triple-Helix and regional innovation systems: Exploring CATAPULT Centres in the UK'.
 Industry and Higher Education, vol 30, no. 1, pp. 67-78.
 DOI: 10.5367/ihe.2016.0292